Teaching English Language Learners: Culture, Theory, and Methods

-In the fall the program will survey the history of second language education in the United States, while introducing central issues in language acquisition research.
-We will also discuss the role of dominant and minority communities and culture in identity formation of English language learners, their lived experiences and how knowledge of both family and community can inform school policies, curriculum, and instruction.
+In fall the program will survey the history of second language education in the U.S., while introducing central issues in language acquisition research.
+We will also discuss the role of dominant and minority communities and culture in identity formation of English language learners, their lived experiences, and how knowledge of both family and community can inform school policies, curriculum, and instruction.
 We will begin our research and tutoring activities in local K-12 settings.

 Reading topics will include the history of ESL/bilingual education, immigrant learners in the public schools, introduction to ESL/ELL teaching methods, language acquisition theory, literacy and linguistics for ELLs, assessment, sheltered instruction, as well as the practice of culturally relevant pedagogy.

 Fields of Studycommunity studies cultural studies education international studies language studies linguistics